kellyav/Pythonfiles/README.md

 # Pythonfiles
-Code I've written in Python, with a concentration in data analytics.
+Code I've written in Python, with a concentration in Data Analytics.